Generic Name: bosentan (boe SEN tan)

 Bosentan is available only from a certified pharmacy under a special program.

 You should not use bosentan if you are allergic to it, or if you are pregnant or might become pregnant during treatment.

 Do not use bosentan if you are pregnant or think you might be pregnant.
-This medicine can cause serious birth defects, especially if taken during early pregnancy.
+This medicine can cause serious birth defects.
 Tell your doctor right away if you miss a menstrual period or think you may have become pregnant during treatment.